pviotti/display-visor/README.md

 Installation
 ------------

- * Arch Linux - Available on the [AUR](https://aur.archlinux.org/packages/display-visor) as `display-visor`
+The original script can be installed on Arch Linux through the [AUR](https://aur.archlinux.org/packages/display-visor) as `display-visor`.

-Or manually with:
+Or you can manually install it with:

     $ sudo make (un)install